 Azi has served as Cantor of the Palm Beach Synagogue in Florida, Cantor and Choir Conductor of the Park East Synagogue in New York City, Cantor of Heichal Meir Synagogue in Tel Aviv and Assistant Cantor of the Jerusalem Great Synagogue.
 His singing and conducting repertoire includes classical music, Israeli music, Jewish music and original works.
-He has released four solo albums in addition to participating in several other recordings.
+He has released seven solo albums in addition to participating in several other recordings.

 Click here to hear Cantor Schwartz's music.

 Cantor Shira Lissek joined Park Avenue Synagogue as Assistant Cantor in July, 2013.
 A third-generation hazzan, she brings to her cantorate a wide knowledge of Jewish music, an inspiring voice, a vibrant spirit, and life long synagogue experience.
 She is also a concert artist, operatic soloist, and educator.

 Shira began leading High Holy Day services for Congregation Beth Shalom in Kansas City at age 19.
 She later served The Fort Lee Jewish Center as Hazzan Sheni.
 From 2007-2013 she was Hazzan and Musical Director at Congregation Mount Sinai in Brooklyn Heights.